 What is health data?

 According to the definition given by Article 29 Data Protection Working Party, an independent UE body with advisory status, health data (in relation to mHealth) is:

 - medical data providing information about the physical or mental health status of someone (the data subject), generated in a professional medical context.

 - raw data collected by apps or devices that can be used to induce, individually or aggregated with others, someone’s health status or health risk.

 - data that in general permit to induce someone’s health status or risk independently form accuracy, legitimacy or adequacy of this induction.

-This definition covers a broad category of apps, from medical references, nutrition, to diagnostics and fitness tracking application.
+This definition covers a broad range of apps, from medical references, nutrition, to diagnostics and fitness tracking application.

-According to EU Commission’s Green Paper on mHealth, fitness tracking apps are meant to maintain or improve healthy behaviours, quality of life and wellbeing of individuals.
+According to [EU Commission’s Green Paper on mHealth, fitness tracking apps are intended to maintain or improve healthy behaviors, quality of life and well-being of individuals.

 However, collected raw data can be easily combined with other datasets and become sensitive data.
-In doubt cases, the notion of what constitutes health data should be created broadly: any data related to a person’s physical and mental health could be sensitive if the circumstances surrounding the data collection and processing suggest they are.
+In doubtful cases, the notion of what constitutes health data should be approached broadly: any data related to a person’s physical and mental health could be sensitive if the circumstances surrounding the data collection and processing suggest it is.

-The diagram below shows the relations among different categories of data managed by mHealth and fitness tracking apps
+The diagram below shows the relations between different categories of data managed by mHealth and fitness tracking apps.